Program overview

 Your clinical experience includes:

-- 25 observation hours in adult speech and language diagnosis and treatment
+• 25 observation hours in adult speech and language diagnosis and treatment (if not already completed prior to internship)

-- Clinical experience in diagnosis and treatment with supervision
+• Clinical experience in diagnosis and treatment of adult patients with supervision

 As part of this internship, you:

-- Diagnose and treat speech, language, cognitive, and swallowing disorders and provide patient and family education in the outpatient and acute units in the hospital setting.
+• Diagnose and treat speech, language, cognitive, and swallowing disorders and provide patient and family education in the outpatient clinic or the acute care (hospital).

-- Provide an in-service to the speech pathology department (may include rehabilitation department).
+• Provide an in-service to the speech pathology department.
 A topic related to and based upon current research and literature will be mutually agreed upon by the student and supervising speech-language pathologist by midterm of internship and presented during the week prior to the final week of internship.

 Additional internship time may be added to include presenting an in-service, participating in journal studies, and undertaking ongoing education or research opportunities.